-The Acer R11 is a super-affordable Chromebook for the budget-minded consumer.
-It’s basically mini version of the R13– which is Acer’s performance two-in-one Chromebook.
-The R11 is laptop that stands out from the crowd (although, not other convertibles) because of its two-in-one design, which basically means it’s a laptop and a tablet in one (otherwise known as a convertible laptop).
+This is a super-affordable laptop for the budget-minded consumer.
+It’s basically a mini version of the R13– which is Acer’s performance two-in-one laptop.
+The R11 is a convertible laptop that stands out from the crowd (although, not other convertibles) because of its two-in-one design, which basically means it’s a laptop and a tablet in one (otherwise known as a convertible laptop).

 In this review, I’ll go in-depth and go over pretty much everything about the R11.
-A lot of it is based on personal experiences with the laptop and compared to other Chromebooks as well, so you can see a personal opinion about this laptop.
-If you’ve never used a Chromebook before, you may want to see the benefits Chromebooks have over Windows computers.
+A lot of it is based on personal experiences with the laptop and compared to other models as well, so I’ll be giving my thoughts about this laptop.
+If you’ve never used a Chromebook before, you may want to see the benefits they have over Windows computers.
 Or you may want to see the difference between them as well.

-The Acer R11 is a convertible Chromebook- which means it’s both a laptop and tablet
+It’s a convertible- which means it’s both a laptop and tablet

 So, that means it’s basically a cheap convertible Chromebook compared to other laptops in the same class.
 What exactly does it have in store for you?
 Read this review to find out.

 First, I like to start with the good stuff- the specs (well, if you’re a computer nerd you’d understand).
 It’s powered by an Intel Celeron N3150 processor with 2GB of RAM.
 The processor (or CPU) is a standard processor used in many Chromebooks.
 It’s not too strong, but it’s not weak either.
 The CPU is used for processing all your tasks on your laptop, so it’s basically the main factor in how fast your laptop is.
 The RAM is also a standard value- 2GB is the lowest amount allowed for any model, so it’s definitely on the lower side.
 Most Chromebooks nowadays have at least 4GB of RAM.
 But, that didn’t really affect my experience with the machine during my benchmarking “tests.”